André Furtado de Mendonça: Biography

 He was a son of Afonso Furtado Mendoça, commander of Beja and Rio Maior and D. Joana Sousa.
 André Furtado was curious to develop combat knowledge and he started to study combat, meteorology and oceanography and cartography when he was 18 years old.
 He joined the military and became a successful captain at the age of 25.
 He served some of the Portuguese colonial countries in the Indian Ocean for the Portuguese Empire.

 Portuguese Ceylon

 André Furtado de Mendonça led the forces of a company of 1,400 Portuguese and 3,000 lascarins against King Puviraja Pandaram as the second expedition in Mannar and gained victory, and continued his campaign to the heartland of the Jaffna kingdom.

 Captain André Furtado killed king Puvirasa Pandaram in 1591.
 After the death of Puvirasa Pandaram, his son Ethirimana Cinkam was installed as the ruler by André Furtado.
 It created Portuguese overlordship in the region including freedom to Catholic Christian missions.
 Earlier, Christian missionaries were not allowed during the rule of Puvirasa Pandaram.
 Gradually, the incumbent king resisted Portuguese overlordship until he was ousted and hanged by Filipe de Oliveira in 1619.

 Portuguese India

-In 1598, he destroyed a fleet of the Indian privateer Cunhale, and in 1600 Mendonça attacked and captured a fortress Cunhale had built on the lands that he had usurped from the Zamorin of Calicut.
+In 1598, he destroyed a fleet of Kunjali Marakkar naval captain of Zamorin of Calicut, and in 1600 Mendonça attacked and captured his fortress.